Working multiple jobs is stressful enough without having to worry about accidentally paying more tax than you should.

 Do you have to pay tax on a second job?
 Yes, but if you’ve been working two or more jobs over the past two years, it’s more than likely you have been overpaying tax and you may well be entitled to claim tax back.
 Let’s find out how.

-By default, the Pay As You Earn (PAYE) system considers one job to be your main employment and Revenue applies your tax credits and associated rate band to that job.
-If you are working two or more jobs, you must inform Revenue as soon as you start work, so they can send you a new Tax Credit Certificate (TCC) for the other job(s).
+By default, the Pay As You Earn (PAYE) system considers one job to be your main employment, and Revenue applies your tax credits and associated rate band to that job.
+If you are working two or more jobs, you must inform Revenue as soon as you start work so that they can send you a new Tax Credit Certificate (TCC) for the other job(s).

 Please note – some tax credits or deductions, like flat rate expenses, cannot be split because they are only given for specific jobs.

 How Do You Calculate Tax on a Second Job?